frontenddogma/web-development-glossary/manuscript/a.md

 : → Application

 Applet
-: A small application that performs a specific task running within the scope of a dedicated widget engine or a larger program, often as a plug-in.
-Usually referring to small Java programs embedded in web pages.
+: Any small application that performs a specific task that runs within the scope of a dedicated widget engine or a larger program, often as a plug-in.
+Usually referring to a Java applet, a program written in the Java programming language that is designed to be placed on a web page.
+An applet is not a full-featured application program but intended to be easily accessible.&nbsp;[†](#w-applet)

 Application
-: A computer program developed and designed to perform or assist with an activity.
+: A computer program designed to help people perform an activity.
+An application differs from an operating system (which runs a computer), a utility (which performs maintenance or general-purpose chores), and a programming tool (with which computer programs are created).
+Depending on the activity for which it was designed, an application can manipulate text, numbers, audio, graphics, and a combination of these elements.
+Some application packages focus on a single task, such as word processing; others, called integrated software include several applications.&nbsp;[†](#w-application)

 Application Programming Interface
-: Routines, protocols, and tools for building software.
+: An interface or communication protocol between different parts of a computer program intended to simplify the implementation and maintenance of software.
+An API may be for a web-based system, operating system, database system, computer hardware, or software library.&nbsp;[†](#w-api)

 Argument
-: A particular kind of variable provided as input for a subroutine or function.
+: The actual input expression passed or supplied to a function, procedure, or routine in a call or invocation statement.&nbsp;[†](#w-parameter-argument)

 ARIA
 : → Accessible Rich Internet Applications

+@@

 Array
 : A data structure or list-like object of unspecified length whose elements are identified by at least one array index or key.